Key Takeaways:

 From The Radio

-Rick Jones, our founding partner, regularly appears on The Danny Bonaduce and Sarah Morning Show.
-He answers listener questions about divorce and family law.
+Rick Jones, our founding partner, regularly appears on the KZOK Morning Show, where he answers listener questions about divorce and family law.
+As you might expect, the topic of divorce and the associated costs comes up regularly.

 Danny: “People say all the time when they call the show, in my life and even in one of my many divorces, “ah we don’t need a lawyer, this is going to be really friendly.”
 And I will tell you that’s always going to be more expensive than from having a lawyer from the get-go.
 Cuz [sic] by the time you say, ‘turns out we do need a lawyer!’
 Now you’re mad.
 You should have started with a lawyer before anyone got mad.
 That’s my advice to you.”